telerik/ajax-docs/controls/multicolumncombobox/client-side-programming/events.md

 RadMultiColumnComboBox is a wrapper over the Kendo UI MultiColumnComboBox widget and so it exposes the [client events](https://docs.telerik.com/kendo-ui/api/javascript/ui/combobox#events) and data it does.
 You can find a list below.

 >note The event data is wrapped according to the MS AJAX conventions and the fields you can see in the underlying Kendo Widget are avaliable through a method like `get_<fieldName>()` in the `event arguments` argument of the handler (that is, the second argument the event handler receives).
+To cancel an event, you must call its `args.set_cancel(true);` method.

 The exceptions are the OnInitialize and OnLoad events that are specific to the MS AJAX framework.

 >caption Listing 1: The client-side events exposed by RadMultiColumnComboBox

 * [OnCascade](https://docs.telerik.com/kendo-ui/api/javascript/ui/combobox/events/cascade)—Fired when the value of the widget is changed via API or user interaction.
+Cancellable.

 * [OnChange](https://docs.telerik.com/kendo-ui/api/javascript/ui/combobox/events/change)—Fired when the value of the widget is changed by the user.

 * [OnClose](https://docs.telerik.com/kendo-ui/api/javascript/ui/combobox/events/close)—Fired when the popup of the widget is closed.
+Cancellable.

 * [OnDataBound](https://docs.telerik.com/kendo-ui/api/javascript/ui/combobox/events/databound)—Fired when the widget is bound to data from its data source.

 * **OnInitialize**—Fired just before the RadMultiColumnComboBox client-side object is initialized.

 * [OnFiltering](https://docs.telerik.com/kendo-ui/api/javascript/ui/combobox/events/filtering)—Fired when the widget is about to filter the data source.
+Cancellable.

 * **OnLoad**—Fired when RadMultiColumnComboBox is initialized.

 * [OnOpen](https://docs.telerik.com/kendo-ui/api/javascript/ui/combobox/events/open)—Fired when the popup of the widget is opened by the user.
+Cancellable.

 * [OnSelect](https://docs.telerik.com/kendo-ui/api/javascript/ui/combobox/events/select)—Fired when an item from the popup is selected by the user either with mouse/tap or with keyboard navigation.
+Cancellable.

 ## Examples